Crossing estimates for the Ising model on general s-embeddings: Definitions and crash introduction to the s-embeddings formalism

 \subsection{S-holomorphic functions and associated functions ${H_F}$ and $I_\mathbb{C} $}

 We recall now the central notion of \emph{s-holomorphic functions} (generalized to s-embeddings in \cite{Che20}), introduced first for the critical square grid by Smirnov \cite[Definition 3.1]{Smirnov_Ising} and generalized to the isoradial context by Chelkak and Smirnov in \cite[Definition~3.1]{ChSmi2} (it is in the latter paper that this name was coined).
-That notion is at the heart of the use of of discrete complex analysis techniques to study the Ising model.
+That notion is at the heart of the use of discrete complex analysis techniques to study the Ising model.
 Under the link (briefly mentioned above) between s and t-embeddings, the s-holomorphic functions are special cases of \emph{t-holomorphic} functions introduced in the dimers context in \cite[Definition 3.2]{CLR1}, which allows to use the regularity theory proved in that later paper.
+Below, we denote by $\textrm{Pr}[\beta,\eta\mathbb{R}]:=1/2\big(\beta +\overline{\beta} \eta^2 \big)$ the usual projection of the complex number $\beta$ on the line $\eta\mathbb{R}$.
 We recall now the general definition on s-holomorphic functions, given in \cite[Definition 2.4]{Che20}.

 \begin{definition} A function $F$ defined on a subset of $\Dm(G)$ is called s-holomorphic if

 for each pair of quads $z,z'\in\Dm(G)$ adjacent to the same edge $(v^\circ(c)v^\bullet(c))$ in $\cS$. \end{definition}